dbachilo/dvrstart/README.md

 the last slash is mandatory

 In this case Parking_Lot camera will put it's records to /root/cams/Parking_Lot/ You will also have to create this directory yourself.
-At list at the moment of this initial software release, I am planning to atomatize that.
+At least at the moment of this initial software release, I am planning to automate that.

 recorded files will have a filename based on a time of record, i.e.
 /root/cams/Parking_Lot/record-[2020-09-27]-16-20.mp4
-The files are 20 minutes long, so you will have threee files per hour.
+The files are 20 minutes long, so you will have three files per hour.
+This could be ajusted in future releases

 <b>/usr/local/etc/dvr/storedays.conf</b> must contain the amount of days the records are kept on the server.
 for example: